isomerpages/nparks-juronglake/pages/Garden Shuttle Service.md

 <p>Waiting times may vary depending on demand and site conditions</p>
 </li>
 <li>
-<p>For safety reasons, the Shuttle Service will suspend its services in the
+<p>For safety reasons, the service will be temporarily suspended in the event
-event of heavy rain or lightning warning.</p>
+of heavy rain or lightning warning.</p>
 </li>
 <li>
 <p>No food and drinks are allowed in the vehicle.</p>